GoI (Government of India) Act 1935 was the result of the Third Round Table Conference (RTC), held in November 1932.

 - Dyarchy was replaced by provincial autonomy and a separate legal system was also granted to the provinces.

-- Governor was to be the crown’s nominee.
+- The governor was to be the crown’s nominee.

 - Governor holds special power regarding minorities, law, and order, rights of civil servants, British interests related to business, princely states, etc.